AlessandroBonomo28/Pong-LUA/README.md

 - Install computer craft
 - Craft fully functional computer with Graphic card, floppy reader, memory etc...
 - Copy the two programs inside the floppy
-- Create a startup script that runs the "title.lua" script
+- Create a startup script that runs the "title" script
 - Insert the floppy into the computer
 - Play
 # Screenshots